fahrel-fh2206836/course-management-app/README.md

-# 🎓 QU Student Management Application
+# 🎓 QU Course Management Application

 A full-stack web application built for the CSE department of Qatar University to manage students, courses, instructors, and administrators.
 Developed as part of the CMPS 350 Web Development course project.